stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ##### c) SaaS for CRM

 Ok, I can feel your eyes rolling at the mention of CRM.
 Hang on a moment.
-Whilst the services market built around CRM is mature and competitive, there is a massive problem for clients buying a CRM: _failed implementations_.
+Whilst the services market built around CRM is mature and competitive, there is a massive problem for clients buying a new CRM: _failed implementations_.

-When you look under the bonnet at each product's design and approach, the top three CRMs ([Salesforce](https://www.salesforce.com/ "Salesforce"), [Dynamics](https://dynamics.microsoft.com/ "Microsoft Dynamics") and [Zoho](https://www.zoho.com "Zoho CRM")) are remarkedly similar.
+When you look under the bonnet at each product's design, the top three CRMs ([Salesforce](https://www.salesforce.com/ "Salesforce"), [Dynamics](https://dynamics.microsoft.com/ "Microsoft Dynamics") and [Zoho](https://www.zoho.com "Zoho CRM")) are remarkedly similar.
 Clients hire CRM implementation firms that have deep skills in configuring and integrating these products, from a technical perspective.
-However, those same implementation firms are often weak at the broader thinking, validation and planning that clients need for their CRM implementation to be successful.
+However, these firms are often weak at the broader thinking, validation and planning that clients need for their CRM implementation to be successful.

-As a result, most CRM implementations are considered a failure by clients - on value for money, timeframe blowouts, delivery expectations and end user adoption.
+As a result, most CRM implementations are considered a failure by clients - on value for money, timeframe blowouts, delivery expectations, end user adoption and dashboard data quality.

 Implementation firms doing this work usually lack broader consulting skills like: